Essential Commuter Accessories: Stock or DIY?

 These accessories can add up to a quite a lot of money.
 While ultimately the purpose-made, bike-specific gear will pay for itself in further increasing the utility of your bike, you can get buy with home-made or thrift shop substitutes until your budget allows you to upgrade to the real thing.

-- Bicycle panniers are nice.
+Bicycle panniers are nice.
 We especially like Ortlieb waterproof Backroller Classic bags, and Jandd and Banjo Brothers Grocery Panniers.
 However, these can easily add up to $200.
-If that's not in your budget right now, follow other savvy commuters on limited budgets who have repurposedfound milk crates, storage or shopping baskets, mail carrier crates, or even plastic waste bins fastened to the rack.
-(It you don't have a rack, a cheap thrift-store backpack can be your schlepping companion!)
+If that's not in your budget right now, follow other savvy commuters on limited budgets who have repurposed found milk crates, storage or shopping baskets, mail carrier crates, or even plastic waste bins fastened to the rack.
+(If you don't have a rack, a cheap thrift-store backpack can be your schlepping companion!)